Skip to main content

 • Journey actions do not wait for network silence, except for the "Navigate" function.

-• All Journey actions have an 8-second wait time built in.
+• The standard wait time is 8 seconds for every Journey action.
 Any user-specified wait time is in addition to this 8-second wait time.

 Prevent Nav (optional)